Stratford-upon-Avon is about a two-hour train journey from London and a perfect first stop after visiting the capital.

 The Magical Power of Dreams

 Eventually, I engaged in a dreaming session with a healer friend of mine.
-In the dream I saw myself as a birthing aid of sorts.
+I saw myself as a birthing aid of sorts.
 I was in a hut smoothing clay like mud across a dying woman’s chest.
 She was taking her last breaths post-childbirth and I was placing lavender on her throat.
 Best as I could make sense, I was helping her transition to the other side.
 Because of this, the clergy and the officials of the town took me, and I was burned alongside a number of other women for witchcraft.

 As dreams can do, I was able to step in and out of places in the story.
 I didn’t watch myself or the other women burn.
 Instead, I time jumped to the place where they were all ashes and I was on the outside.